SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![lb config 2](./imgs/create_lb4.JPG)

-Leave the other options as default and create the load balancer
+Leave the other options as default and create the load balancer.

 ![create lb](./imgs/create_lb5.JPG)